America’s Empty-Church Problem

 The worse Americans fare in their own lives, the darker their view of the country.
 According to PRRI, white Republicans who seldom or never attend religious services are 19 points less likely than white Republicans who attend at least once a week to say that the American dream “still holds true.”

 But non-churchgoing conservatives didn’t flock to Trump only because he articulated their despair.
 He also articulated their resentments.
 For decades, liberals have called the Christian right intolerant.
 When conservatives disengage from organized religion, however, they don’t become more tolerant.
 They become intolerant in different ways.
 Research shows that evangelicals who don’t regularly attend church are less hostile to gay people than those who do.
 But they’re more hostile to African Americans, Latinos, and Muslims.
 In 2008, the University of Iowa’s Benjamin Knoll noted that among Catholics, mainline Protestants, and born-again Protestants, the less you attended church, the more anti-immigration you were.
 (This may be true in Europe as well.
-A recent thesis at Sweden’s Uppsala University, by an undergraduate named Ludvig Bromé, compared supporters of the far-right Swedish Democrats with people who voted for mainstream candidates.
+A recent thesis at Sweden’s Uppsala University, by an undergraduate named Ludvig Broomé, compared supporters of the far-right Swedish Democrats with people who voted for mainstream candidates.
 The former were less likely to attend church, or belong to any other community organization.)

 How might religious nonattendance lead to intolerance?
 Although American churches are heavily segregated, it’s possible that the modest level of integration they provide promotes cross-racial bonds.
 In their book, Religion and Politics in the United States, Kenneth D. Wald and Allison Calhoun-Brown reference a different theory: that the most-committed members of a church are more likely than those who are casually involved to let its message of universal love erode their prejudices.